SLAM88/UCI_HAR_Dataset/README.md

 Methodology
 -----------

-In specific, the R script performs the following steps
+In specific, the R script performs the following steps:

 1. Merges the training and the test sets into one data set.
 2. Extracts the variables related to mean and standard deviation calculation.
 3. Appends a column to identify data points in the dataset.